Heat pump hot water systems: the smart choice for WA homes

 - Low humidity: easier on the outdoor unit over its life

-Popular heat pump brands in WA
+Which heat pump brands are available in WA?

 Reclaim Energy's CO2 system